deepaksood619/deepaksood619.github.io/docs/networking/networking-concepts/data-center-networking.md

 ## DCell

 DCell is a server-centric hybrid DCN architecture where one server is directly connected to many other servers.A server in the DCell architecture is equipped with multiple [Network Interface Cards](https://en.wikipedia.org/wiki/Network_Interface_Card)(NICs).
 The DCell follows a recursively built hierarchy of cells.
 A cell0is the basic unit and building block of DCell topology arranged in multiple levels, where a higher level cell contains multiple lower layer cells.
 The cell0is building block of DCell topology, which containsnservers and one commodity network switch.
 The network switch is only used to connect the server within a cell0.
-A cell1containk=n+1cell0cells, and similarly a cell2contains k * n + 1 dcell1.
+A cell1 contain k=n+1 cell 0 cells, and similarly a cell 2 contains k * n + 1 dcell1.
 The DCell is a highly scalable architecture where a four level DCell with only six servers in cell0can accommodate around 3.26 million servers.
 Besides very high scalability, the DCell architecture depicts very high structural robustness.However, cross section bandwidth and network latency is a major issue in DCell DCN architecture.

 ## Others